Osyki/cs377_restaurant_scheduling_simulation/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-This program has only been tested on a Linux environment.
+This program has only been tested on a Linux and MacOS environment.

 ### Prerequisites